informalsystems/tendermint-rs/docs/spec/supervisor/supervisor.md

     loop {
 	    // get the next height
         let target_height = input();
-        // trusted_store contains all (LightBlock, previous) which passed fork detection
+        // light_store contains all (LightBlock, previous), for this supervisor all have passed
+        // fork detection and there will be no recoveries, etc.

 		// Verify
         let mut result = Err(NoPeer);